top of page

 Results

-The study confirmed that compared to the placebo cohort, mice receiving PS128 for two weeks showed less visceral hypersensitivity to 5HTP and decreased pain response from the rectal balloon.
+The study confirmed that compared to the placebo cohort, mice receiving PS128 for two weeks showed less visceral hypersensitivity to 5-HTP and decreased pain response from the rectal balloon.
 The probiotic treatment regulated both corticosterone in the hypothalamic-pituitary-adrenal axis as well as GRs and MRs in the amygdala.
-PS128 reduced the mice’s IBS-like symptoms, affected their brains’ emotional center, relieved pain, and enhanced their ability to calmly face stress.
+PS128 reduced the rats' IBS-like symptoms, affected their brains’ emotional center, relieved pain, and enhanced their ability to calmly face stress.

 01